zhanxw/rvtests/index.md

 Rvtests support genotype dosages.
 Use `--dosage DosageTag` to specify the dosage tag.
 For example, if VCF format field is "GT:EC" and individual genotype fields is "0/0:0.02", you can use `--dosage EC`, and rvtests will use the dosage 0.02 in the regression models.

+Rvtests suppport [BGEN input format](http://www.well.ox.ac.uk/~gav/bgen_format/) v1.0 throught v1.3.
+Instead of using `--inVcf`, use `--inBgen` to specify a BGEN file and `--inBgenSample` to specify the accompany SAMPLE file.

+Rvtests support [KGGSeq input format](http://grass.cgs.hku.hk/limx/kggseq/doc10/UserManual.html#kedformat).
+This format is an extension to binary PLINK formats.
+Use `--inKgg` to replace `--inVcf`.

 ## Phenotype file

-You can use `--mpheno $phenoypeColumnNumber` or `--pheno-name` to specify a given phenotype.
+You can use `--mpheno $phenotypeColumnNumber` or `--pheno-name` to specify a given phenotype.

 An example phenotype file, (`example.pheno`), has the following format: